WE ARE NOW TAKING BOOKINGS.

 During the walks, leaders may take photographs of walkers which may be used for promotional material in future years.
 Anyone who does not wish themselves or their child to be photographed for promotional material (including in the Village Hall) should notify leaders and staff at the start of the walk.

 We regret that we cannot accept dogs, except assistance dogs, on these walks.
-This is due to the time of the year, with a high concentration of lambs and ground nesting birds.
+This is primarily due to the time of the year, when there is a high concentration of lambs and ground nesting birds.
+Additionally, we recognise that dogs can create potential control issues.

 The organisers have endeavoured to ensure so far as is reasonably practicable the safety of all participants during the walks, and a risk assessment is made of every walk.
 However, the organisers cannot be held liable for any injury to, or loss of or damage to, personal or any other property, however caused, except to the extent to which it results from the direct negligence of the organisers and where the organisers owe a duty of care.